Strong VPN encryption and security explained

 How secure is ExpressVPN encryption?

-Besides hiding your IP address and mixing your traffic with that of other users, ExpressVPN also encrypts your traffic between secure VPN servers and your computer, so that it can’t be read by third parties in between, such as your internet service provider or your local Wi-Fi operator.
+Besides hiding your IP address and mixing your traffic with that of other users, ExpressVPN also encrypts your traffic between secure VPN servers and your computer.
+This keeps your data safe from being read by third parties.

 ExpressVPN uses AES (Advanced Encryption Standard) with 256-bit keys—also known as AES-256.
-It’s the same encryption standard adopted by the U.S. government and used by security experts worldwide to protect classified information.
+It’s the same encryption standard adopted by the U.S. government and trusted by security experts worldwide to protect classified information.

 256-bit keys means 2^256 or 1.1 x 10^77 possible combinations.
 That’s 115,792,089,237,316,195,423,570,985,008,687,907,853,269,984,665,640,560,000,000,000,000,000,000,000,000 combinations!
 A brute-force attack on a 256-bit keyspace is simply infeasible, even if all the world’s most powerful supercomputers ran for as long as the universe has existed so far, billions and billions of times over.